Hissal/Closures/README.md

 ```

 ## Closure Types
 Closures are categorized into several types based on their functionality and usage patterns.
-Below is a summary of the different closure types available in the Closures library:
+Below is a summary of the different closure types:

 ### Action Closures
 - `ClosureAction<TContext>`: Captures a context of type `TContext` and invokes an action with that context.